-Note: If you logged in to the router before you connected your USB device, you might not see your USB device in the router screens until you log out and then log back in again.
+Note: If you logged in to the router before you connected your USB device, you might not see your USB device in the router screens.
+If this happens, log out and then log back in.

 Add or Edit a Network Folder